How to improve the management of loading docks in warehouses

 Loading and unloading was a task that had been customarily assigned to drivers.
 However, these professionals considered that these jobs should not be their responsibility.

-Since last September, professional drivers have been prohibited from loading and unloading, with certain exceptions.
+Since September 2022, professional drivers are prohibited from loading and unloading, except for certain exceptions.

 Legal changes in loading and unloading in warehouses

-Specifically, since the beginning of September, the failure of drivers to prohibit loading and unloading has constituted a very serious infringement as defined in the Land Transport Law (LOTT).
+Specifically, omitting the prohibition of loading and unloading by drivers constitutes a very serious infraction typified in the Land Transport Law (LOTT).

 As a result, responsibility for these tasks now falls to the companies that manage the warehouses and logistics centers where the trucks are loaded and unloaded.